porrey/plantmonitor/README.md

 # Plant Monitor and Watering System
 The is the firmware to support a plant monitoring and watering system.
-More to come...

 Breadboard diagram: